ePages-de/epages-devportal/_posts/2017/2017-12-05-debugging-microservices-pt3.md

 We secured network access to our Docker containers' debug port, so that only authorised clients can use this.
 That enables us to use JDWP by providing a debug port to our Java processes using the `JAVA_TOOL_OPTIONS` environment variable with a value of `-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8000`.

-In a local Docker environment this can be achieved with this command:
+In a local Docker environment, you can use this command:

 {% highlight bash %}
 $ docker run --interactive --tty --rm \